thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 ![Pager Image](/assets/scraping-with-casperjs/pager.png)

-If you inspect the Next link, you see it can be selected using the CSS selector `div#jobPager a#next`:
+If you inspect the Next link, you see it can be identified using the CSS selector `div#jobPager a#next`:

 ![Next link CSS](/assets/scraping-with-casperjs/nextlink_css.png)